Need for Speed: Underground 2: Customization

 Customization in Underground 2 was significantly expanded compared to previous iterations from the series.
 Visual customization has expanded with the ability to customize the car's front and rear bumpers, side skirts, spoiler, hood, exhaust tips, doors, roof scoop, wheels (including the ability to put on spinners), headlights and taillights, side mirrors and paint.
 Vinyls and decals can also be added, as well as car stereos (speakers, amplifiers & subwoofers), hydraulics, nitrous bottles, and underglow neon.
 Most visual modifications to the car have no actual effect on vehicle performance.
 The sound systems, for example, could be put in the trunk of cars but served no purpose other than visual cues.
 Hydraulics can be used in combination with nitrous at a start of a race which can cause a car to do a wheelie and for some cars get a better launch.
 The performance and handling of the car are affected by cosmetic modifications, like spoilers and hoods, which affect the downforce of the car - better spoilers allow better tuning of the downforce management both in front and in the back of the vehicle.
 Visual upgrades increase a car's visual rating, up to a rating of 10.0.
 At least one car in a career garage needs to be visually upgraded to a 10.0 rating to unlock all 10 DVD events (completing these rewards the player with a DVD cover), and each stage has a required number of DVD events.

-A car's performance can be enhanced by upgrading the car's engine, engine control unit (ECU), transmission, suspension, tires, brakes, reducing the car's weight, and adding a turbo and/or nitrous.
+A car's performance can be enhanced by upgrading the car's engine, ECU, transmission, suspension, tires, brakes, reducing the car's weight, and adding a turbo and/or nitrous.
 The player has the ability to either upgrade the performance through upgrade packages or by purchasing individual parts of each performance category.
-Underground 2 also introduces a dyno-tuning system which allows players to specifically tune certain aspect of the car such as ECU, turbo, suspension springs, front and rear shock absorbers, gear ratios, aerodynamics, brake bias, individual tire grip, etc. The player can test the settings via a dyno run which will display a torque and power versus rpm graph, and an estimated 0–60 mph (0–100 km/h) time.
+Underground 2 also introduces a dyno-tuning system which allows players to specifically tune certain aspect of the car such as ECU, turbo, suspension springs, front and rear shock absorbers, gear ratios, aerodynamics, brake bias, individual tire grip, etc. The player can test the settings via a dyno run which will display a torque and power versus rpm graph, and an estimated 0–60 mph time.

 Multiplayer

-Underground 2 had online multiplayer capability on PS2, PC, and Xbox, but by 2010, EA Games had shut down their servers, rendering the feature inoperable.
+Underground 2 had online multiplayer capability on PS2, PC, and Xbox, but on August 1, 2006, EA Games had shut down their servers, rendering the feature inoperable.
 The PC version has a multiplayer LAN mode, and multiplayer races over the internet can still be run using the games LAN mode and a virtual LAN (a virtual private network).
-In September 2025, Insignia, the revival online servers for the original Xbox have announced that Underground 2 will be the first EA game supported, restoring online functionality for the first time since 2010.
+In September 2025, Insignia, the revival online servers for the original Xbox have announced that Underground 2 will be the first EA game supported, restoring full online functionality for the first time since the original servers were terminated.